 In addition to being a legislator, Assemblymember Garcia is also a Commissioner on the Commission on the Status of Women and Girls, working at the forefront of making impressive change for California’s women and girls.
+Assemblymember Garcia has made addressing gender inequity a priority by introducing Assembly Bill 1561, which would repeal the state sales tax on feminine health products.

 Before being elected to public office, Cristina Garcia had already staked her claim as a warrior for ethical conduct in local and state government.
 When the City of Bell corruption scandal broke, gaining national attention, Bell residents turned to Cristina to take action.
 She worked with concerned citizens to form the Bell Association to Stop the Abuse (BASTA), a local advocacy organization that forced Bell’s corrupt officials out of office and ushered in accountability and transparency for the first time in the city’s history.

-As a legislator, under a black cloud of corruption that hung over the state Capitol, Assemblymember Garcia introduced a wide ranging ethics and transparency package of bills, the “Political Conduct, Ethics and Public Trust Acts of 2014,” written to reform our political structure and help to restore the public’s trust in their government.
+To address the black cloud of corruption that hung over the state Capitol, Assemblymember Garcia introduced a wide ranging ethics and transparency package of bills, the “Political Conduct, Ethics and Public Trust Acts of 2014,” written to reform our political structure and help to restore the public’s trust in their government.
 Through the political turmoil, she succeeded in her legislative efforts and was rewarded when Governor Jerry Brown signed five of her reform measures into law.

 Equal to being a tireless activist for higher ethical standards in government, Cristina is a passionate advocate on issues concerning Women and Children.
 Today, as a statewide leader, Assemblymember Garcia continues her efforts to protect and educate our state’s children and is dedicated to empowering women on all levels.
 This includes being a mentor to encourage more women to run and hold positions in public office.